 Brown leaf tips

-Brown leaf tips on Yucca plant can be the consequence of excessive fluoride or minerals present in tap water.
-If you haven’t done so in a while, flush the soil thoroughly using distilled water to wash away any build up.
+Brown leaf tips on the Yucca plant can be the consequence of excessive fluoride or minerals present in tap water.
+If you haven’t done so in a while, flush the soil thoroughly using distilled water to wash away any buildup.

 Additionally, you might be overwatering (if the yellowing is also present) or it might be a rare case of the plant going too dry.
 The latter can occur if you’re growing it too close to a radiator or have suddenly moved it from low light conditions to heavy sunlight, for example.